JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 By default - when properties are `null` - attribute value is of plain type and is required.

 type
 : The type of the symbol.
-The type can be interpreted only within the context of symbol origin and with regards to its namespace and kind.
+The type can be interpreted only within the context of symbol origin and in regard to its namespace and kind.
 The type may be a language type, coming from e.g. Java or TypeScript, or it may be any arbitrary value.
 Usually a type would be associated with symbols, which can hold a value, or represent some language symbol, like class, method, etc.